Women's Coronation Procession

 The Women's Coronation Procession was a suffragette march through London, England, on 17 June 1911, just before the Coronation of George V and Mary, demanding women's suffrage in the coronation year.
+It aimed to draw the attention of both the public and the new king to the campaign for votes for women and show the strength of the movement before an upcoming Conciliation Bill debate in Parliament.

+Background

-The march was organised by the Women's Social and Political Union (WSPU).
-It was "the largest women’s suffrage march ever held in Britain and one of the few to draw together the full range of suffrage organisations".
+The march was organised by the Women's Social and Political Union (WSPU), led by Emmeline Pankhurst.
+It was "the largest women’s suffrage march ever held in Britain and one of the few to draw together the full range of suffrage organisations."
+At least 28 women's suffrage focused organisations attended the march and marchers came from across the British Isles and territories of the British Empire (including Australia, India, New Zealand and South Africa).

+The procession

 Some 40,000 people marched from Westminster to the Albert Hall in South Kensington.
 Charlotte Despard and Flora Drummond on horseback led the march, which included Marjery Bryce dressed as Joan of Arc and 700 women and girls clothed in white to represent suffragette prisoners.
 Kate Harvey, Edith Downing and Marion Wallace-Dunlop were among the organisers, and Lolita Roy is believed to have been as well.
 Jane Cobden organised the Indian women's delegation.